MLBazaar/Cardea/README.md

     * model evaluation
     * model auditing
 * Testing the models using our API
-* Preparing and deployingthe models
+* Preparing and deploying the models

 ## License
 - Free software: MIT license